 - The letter from the Discipline Committee will explain how you can do this.

-- If relevant, you may wish to support the case with a report from a paediatrician or a mental health professional.
+- If relevant, you may wish to support the case with a report from a pediatrician or a mental health professional.
 This should be sent to the clerk to the Panel by no later than a week before the Panel is due to meet.
-If you submit new evidence under a week before the Panel is due to meet, the Review may be delayed to give all parties time to read and consider any new information.
+If you submit new evidence under a week before the Panel is due to meet, the Review may be delayed giving all parties time to read and consider any new information;

 - The clerk to the Panel will also request written evidence from the school / academy and circulate this in advance.